pksorensen/C1AzureManager/README.md

 Composite C1 Azure Manager and Log Viewer.
-(1 Day Project)
 ==============

 This is the work of one days coding.
 Goal was to create a Log Viewer for Composite C1 Azure part that only downloaded the changes written to the logs in the storage account.